Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ## 🔐 Authentication & Authorization

-- JWT-based auth with hardcoded tokens (no real UserService), In a real-world setup, authentication would be handled by a dedicated UserService that issues JWTs.
+- JWT-based auth with hardcoded tokens (not real UserService), In a real-world setup, authentication would be handled by a dedicated UserService that issues JWTs.
 For simplicity and time constraints, this project simulates authentication with generated tokens that include roles like 'admin' and 'student' using dev-token api in each service
 - Role-based access is enforced using Roles (Admin,User)
 - API Key is used for inter-service communication, ensuring that only authorized services can communicate with each other (this is hardcoded in the shared project, for a production enviroment this should be stored securly in a KeyVault or any similar service )
-- ⚠️ In production, authentication should be delegated to a dedicated Identity Provider (e.g., IdentityServer, Auth0, Azure AD).
+- ⚠️ In production, authentication should be delegated to a dedicated Identity Provider (e.g., IdentityServer/Duende , KeyCloak, Azure EntraID).

 ## 🐳 Docker
 -This system is Dockerized and can be orchestrated via Kubernetes for scaling, but for simplicity and rapid development, Docker Compose is used here.